Guinea pig not drinking water?

 Try to caress it and feed it with something tasty.

-After a while, the pet will adapt and start drinking water.
+After a while, the guinea pig will adapt and start drinking water.

 If several guinea pigs live in the same cage at the same time, the death of one of the neighbors can become a stress factor.